-Processing of wood yields by-products and waste streams collectively called residues, which have significant energy potential.
-A wide range of woody biomass resources are available for transformation into energy in natural forests, rural areas and urban centres.
-There are many ways to generate electricity from woody biomass using thermo-chemical pathway.
-These include directly-fired or conventional steam approach, co-firing, pyrolysis and gasification.
+A wide range of woody biomass resources are available for conversion into renewable energy in natural forests, rural areas and cities.
+There are many ways to generate electricity from woody biomass using thermochemical pathway, including directly-fired or conventional steam approach, co-firing, pyrolysis and gasification.

 Most of the woody biomass-to-energy plants use direct-fired system or conventional steam boiler, whereby biomass feedstock is directly burned to produce steam leading to generation of electricity.
 In a direct-fired system, biomass is fed from the bottom of the boiler and air is supplied at the base.
 Hot combustion gases are passed through a heat exchanger in which water is boiled to create steam.